What is Existential therapy?

-Existential psychotherapy takes on a philosophical approach and, is a process of searching for the value and meaning of life, (Corey, 2005, p.
+Existential psychotherapy or existential therapy takes on a philosophical approach and, is a process of searching for the value and meaning of life, (Corey, 2005, p.
 131).
 It focuses on the self, what it means to be a person, reflection, and free will.
 It rejects common theories from psychoanalysis as well as radical behaviorism.

 According to this theory, we are responsible for our own actions and choices.
 It is up to us to make improvements upon ourselves.
 With existential psychotherapy, we are not victims of circumstance, because to a large extent we are what we choose to be, (Corey, 2005, p.
 131).

 During therapy it is important for the client to reflect, recognize, and decide what to do.
 Once a client recognizes, the ways in which they have passively accepted circumstances and surrendered control, they can start on a path of consciously shaping their own lives,(Corey, 2005, p.
 131).

 It is the goal of the therapist to encourage the client to find and develop a greater purpose or meaning in life.
 Instead of focusing on the negatives or the circumstances that are holding one back, he or she can move and choose how to run his or her life.
 Instead of focusing on certain therapeutic techniques, clients are also encouraged to just focus on the deep meaning of life.

 The Six Propositions of Existential Psychotherapy